 A core belief at a)plan is that everyone is limited in their ability to see themselves as others do.
 Through working with a coach, managers gain an invaluable source of unbiased thought partnership.
 This allows them to better reflect on their own actions, values, and habits.

-A highly effective tool to we commonly use to supplement coaching is the 360 Degree Review.
+A highly effective tool that we commonly use to supplement coaching is the 360 Degree Review.
 Through a 360 Degree Review, which is facilitated by an a)plan coach, a manager receives feedback from all angles – including from peers, managers, direct reports, and more.
 Few things provide a better coaching launchpad than the thorough pool of data gathered from this exercise.

 For company cultures to thrive, management and role modeling cannot be decoupled.
 Each level of an organization looks up to the next level for signals and cues on what is appropriate or expected in the workplace.
 That means that first-time managers must have a clear understanding of organizational values, team values, and personal values.
 They then need to commit to those values and live by them every day.